ericbigpanda/docs.bigpanda.io/_integrations/solarwinds.md

 To subscribe BigPanda to your SolarWinds alert notifications, send a POST request to your SolarWinds server.

 Use the credentials of the system user account from the previous step.

+**Note:** You must use a system user to subscribe to notifications.
+An admin user cannot be used in place of a system user.

 cURL command: